geopandas/pyogrio/README.md

 maintainers and contributors, and exposes more functionality than `pyogrio` ever will.
 This project would not be possible without `Fiona` having come first.

-`pyogrio` is an experimental approach that uses a vectorized (array-oriented) approach for reading and writing spatial vector file formats, which enables faster I/O operations.
+`pyogrio` uses a vectorized (array-oriented) approach for reading and writing spatial vector file formats, which enables faster I/O operations.
 It borrows from the internal mechanics and lessons learned of `Fiona`.
 It uses a stateless approach to reading or writing data; all data are read or written in a single pass.

 `Fiona` is a general purpose spatial format I/O library that is used within many projects in the Python ecosystem.
 In contrast, `pyogrio` specifically targets